Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 # Functions of different files
 Files with names from envRL_masking_obj1 to envRL_masking_obj5 and envRL_masking_obj8 are to create a virtual fishing environment for training.
 Each file creates one virtual environment.

 The action space, observation space, state space, and reward function can be different depending on the objective that the agent tries to achieve.
+Therefore I created several training environment files.

 The file with the name "main" is to define the fishing route network.